 ITO training completion is defined as being recorded as successfully completing and/or receiving a qualification.
 Incomplete training is defined as having no completion recorded, and either an end date recorded in a previous year or the last start date being recorded over three years ago with no end date.

-We have filtered by gender since men are both more likely to choose trade ITOs, and more likely to take electrotechnology standards, and so a comparison using both genders would be misleading.
+Students were broken up into whether they completed the Skills Org unit standards at secondary school or not.
+The data is filtered by gender since men are both more likely to choose trade ITOs and to take the unit standards, therefore, a comparison using both genders would be misleading.

 School leaver data is sourced from Ministry of Education data in the IDI.
 Foreign fee-paying students and exchange students have been excluded.
 The first ITO that a school leaver enrols with after leaving is used for classification.
 Both school leaver and ITO data are for the years 2009 to 2016 inclusive.

-- Attractive to students that would have gone on to study with Skills anyway
+- Attractive to students that would have gone on to study with Skills Org anyway

-- Encouraging students that would have pursued study or career options outside of ITO training to instead go to Skills.
+- Encouraging students to go to Skills Org that would have otherwise pursued alternative career options that do not involve ITO training

-Even after controlling for these factors, it appears that the electrotechnology gateway standards are having a significant effect in encouraging students into training and careers in the electrotechnology sector.
+Even after controlling for these factors, it appears that the electrotechnology gateway standards have a significant effect in encouraging students into training and careers in the electrotechnology sector.

 |Factor||Effect on choosing Skills vs other ITOs|